-Advance Energy plc (the "Company") is domiciled in the Isle of Man.
+Beacon Energy plc (the "Company") is domiciled in the Isle of Man.
 The Company's registered office is at 55 Athol Street, Douglas, Isle of Man IM1 1LA.
 These consolidated financial statements comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is primarily involved in the E&P business.
-The Company is listed on AIM of the London Stock Exchange.
+The Group is primarily involved in the E&P business and on 16 December 2022 announced the proposed acquisition of Rhein Petroleum GmbH, an upstream oil and gas business operating in Germany.
+The Company's shares were suspended from trading on AIM on 9 September 2022.
+Please see Note 18 in the financial statements for further details regarding subsequent events.